Politics of Denmark: Political parties

 Denmark has a multi-party system.
-Ten parties are represented in parliament, while an additional three were qualified to contest the most recent 2019 general election but didn't win any seats.
-The four oldest, and in history most influential, parties are the Conservative People's Party, the Social Democrats, Venstre (the name literally means "Left", but it is a right-wing liberal-conservative party) and the Social Liberal Party.
-However, demographics have been in favour of newer parties (such as the national conservative far-right Danish People's Party and the far-left Red-Green Alliance).
+Twelve parties are represented in parliament, while an additional two were qualified to contest the most recent 2022 Danish general election but did not win any seats.
+The four oldest, and in history most influential, parties are the Conservative People's Party, the Social Democrats, Venstre (the name literally means "Left", but it is a right-wing conservative-liberal party) and the Social Liberal Party.
+However, demographics have been in favour of newer parties (such as the national conservative far-right Danish People's Party and the left-wing Red-Green Alliance).

 No two parties have exactly the same organization.
 It is however common for a party to have an annual convention which approves manifestos and elects party chairmen, a board of leaders, an assembly of representatives, and a number of local branches with their own organization.
 In most cases the party members in parliament form their own group with autonomy to develop and promote party politics in parliament and between elections.
 Parties also have youth wings to promote engagement with the party among young people, such as Social Democratic Youth, Young Liberals, and Radikal Ungdom.